All posts

 widgetState: { count: 0 }

-Be careful with the example apps.
-They don’t respect all of these platform globals, documented or not, and they’re already pretty outdated.
+Be careful with the OpenAI example apps.
+They don’t handle all of these globals, documented or not, and they haven’t been updated to use the MCP Apps bridge.

 Frequently Asked Questions